 Cynthia Belliveau, Dean of Continuing and Distance Education

 Dr. Belliveau is a faculty member in the Department of Nutrition and Food Science at the University of Vermont.
 Dr. Belliveau’s research is in food systems primarily focused on pedagogical applications in sustainability.
-As Dean of Continuing Education, she directs college and professional credit programming for college student and adults.
+As Dean of Continuing and Distance Education, she directs college and professional credit programming for college students and adults.
 Dr. Belliveau has consulted for Winrock International, US AID, and the Sri Lankan Government.
 She continues to teach undergraduates about food and cooking in the university Food Lab.

 Professor Oliver Fröehling

 Oliver Fröhling is a geographer by academic training.
 He lives in Oaxaca, Mexico, where he co-founded SURCO, a center for autonomous education and local activism.
 His research interests-which are integrated into his practical activities at SURCO-include NGOs and neoliberal policy, critical geopolitics, and alternatives to economics.
 Some of the initiatives he is currently working on are centered on improving urban livelihoods; these efforts include promoting the use of bicycles and urban agriculture, and working to create a training center for video and audio production.
 This will be Oliver’s 2nd year teaching for the Oaxaca program.
 Oliver also coordinates and plans most of our field trips as well as provides general support to us while we are in Oaxaca.